rioter00/MAGD487/PortfolioResearchAssignment.md

 ### 1. Find four different portfolios of individuals who do similar work to you.
 Include these four links in a printed document that will be handed in at class time.

-### 2. Examine the Portfolio and Prepare a 5-minute presentation
+### 2. Examine the Portfolios and Prepare a 5-minute presentation
 Your presentation should answer the following questions.

 1. Whose portfolios did you examine?